Guardian of the Ensembles: Introducing Pairwise Adversarially Robust Loss for Resisting Adversarial Attacks in DNN Ensembles: Experimental Evaluation

 \subsection{Ablation Study}

-In all the previous evaluations, we consider $ENS_{PARL}$ by enforcing diversity in the first seven convolution layers for all the classifiers during ensemble training using PARL.
-In this section, we provide an ablation study by analyzing a varying number of convolution layers considered for the diversity training.
-We consider three ensembles $ENS_{PARL/7}$, $ENS_{PARL/5}$, and $ENS_{PARL/3}$ for this study, where $ENS_{PARL/N}$ denotes that the first $N$ convolution layers are used for enforcing the diversity.
-We consider the same evaluation configurations as discussed in Section~\ref{sec:framework}.
-The accuracies of all the ensembles on clean examples considering both CIFAR-10 and CIFAR-100 are mentioned in Table~\ref{table:ablation_accuracy}.
-We can observe that as fewer restrictions are imposed, the overall ensemble accuracy increases, which is expected and can be followed from Equation~(\ref{eq:parl}).
-A detailed analysis on the diversity achieved by all these ensembles in terms of Linear CKA metric is provided in Appendix~\ref{sec:appendix:ablation} for interested readers.
+In our previous evaluations, we train $ENS_{PARL}$ by enforcing diversity in the first four, five and six convolution layers for all classifiers.
+Next, we provide an ablation study by analyzing a varying number of convolution layers considered for diversity training.
+We consider three ensembles, $ENS_{PARL/3/4}$, $ENS_{PARL/3/5}$, and $ENS_{PARL/3/6}$, for this study.
+Accuracies of all ensembles on clean examples for Resnet20 and WideResnet28-10 are mentioned in Table~\ref{table:ablation_accuracy}.
+We observe that as fewer restrictions are imposed, overall ensemble accuracy increases, which is expected and can be followed from Equation~(\ref{eq:parl}).
+We also present a layer-wise CKA analysis for each pair of classifiers within $ENS_{PARL/3/5}$ and $ENS_{PARL/3/6}$, trained with CIFAR-10.
+The layer-wise CKA values are shown in Fig.~\ref{fig:ablation_cka_parl} to exhibit the effect of PARL on diversity.
+We observe a decline in the CKA values for more layers in case of $ENS_{PARL/3/6}$ compared to $ENS_{PARL/3/5}$, which is expected as $ENS_{PARL/3/6}$ is trained by restricting more convolution layers.
+We also observe that each pair of classifiers show more overall diversity in $ENS_{PARL/3/6}$ than in $ENS_{PARL/3/5}$.
+The overall average of CKA values are mentioned inside braces within figure legends.

-Next, we evaluate the robustness of these ensembles against black-box transfer attacks for the evaluation configurations discussed in Section~\ref{sec:framework} and provide the results in Figure~\ref{fig:black_box_ablation:cifar}.
-We can observe that though the ensemble accuracy on clean examples increases with fewer layer restrictions, the robustness against black-box transfer attacks decreases significantly.
-The results present an interesting trade-off between accuracy and robustness in terms of number of layers considered while computing PARL (ref.
-Equation~(\ref{eq:parl})).
+\textbf{Contribution of correlation term: }In the defined PARL loss function (see Equation \ref{eq:parl}), we incorporate a penalty term that combines the cosine similarities of gradients with the correlation of outputs from distinct sub-model pairs at specific convolution layers.
+Fig.~\ref{fig:ablation_gradonly} illustrates the variance in PARL's robustness when the penalty term solely relies on the cosine similarities between gradients, excluding the output correlations ($ENS_{PARL/3/N/GradOnly}$).
+While $ENS_{PARL/3/N/GradOnly}$ models do show improvements over $ENS_{U}$, it's evident that $ENS_{PARL/3/N}$ models are superior, emphasizing the critical role of both gradient similarity and output correlation in the penalty term.